NanoComp/mpb/doc/docs/Installation.md

 One thing to watch out for is that libraries like LAPACK, Guile, HDF5, etcetera, will often come split up into two or more packages: e.g. a `guile` package and a `guile-devel` package.
 You need to install **both** of these to compile software using the library.

+To build the latest version of MPB from source on Ubuntu 16.04, follow these [instructions](http://www.mail-archive.com/mpb-discuss@ab-initio.mit.edu/msg01039.html).

 BLAS and LAPACK
 ---------------